Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 ## Adjust Parameter

+### Manifests

+The YAML manifests for the components can be found in https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/tree/master/k8s

+### SQL Scrips

+The SQL scripts for pre and post ingestion can be found in https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/tree/master/experiments/tpch

+### Dockerfiles

+The Dockerfiles for the components can be found in https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/tree/master/images/tpch

+### Command line

 You maybe want to adjust some of the parameters that are set in the file: `python tpch.py -h`